Converg3nce/matic-docs/docs/develop/maticjs/withdraw.md

 I’ll add the transaction hash to the code — `0x1b12ae634c7538adfcbddd5028ea47aa97fd8d07c0e3aeffd0caa2fff80cc365`.
 Note that in your case, this transaction hash will be different.

-Once the initiate process is complete, we will wait for ~5 minutes, before running the second script `$ node confirm-withdraw.js`.
+Once the initiate process is complete, we will **wait for ~5 minutes**, before running the second script `$ node confirm-withdraw.js`.

 <img src={useBaseUrl("img/maticjs/run-confirm-withdraw-erc20.png")} />